Dylan-MaCHINe/Scalable-Media-Streaming-Network/README.md

 # Scalable-Media-Streaming-Network
-Using Terraform in VS Code and AWS Cloud services, we'll be assisting a media streaming service in providing fast access to media content stored in S3 and also ensure that user interactions, like account management and content browsing, are handled by EC2 instances.
+A media streaming service wants to offer its users fast access to media content stored in S3 and also ensure that user interactions, like account management and content browsing, are handled by EC2 instances.
+The streaming service requires a secure, isolated network with a scalable architecture.